sarizzuz/dscapstone/README.md

 ### Project
 This project covers:
-1. Analysis of text data
+1. Text Mining and analysis of text data.
 2. Natural language processing.

 Work on the project involves: